How Security Teams Can Gain Visibility and Control Over Claude Code AI Agents

 - Code Generation Oversight: Analyzing generated code for security vulnerabilities, hardcoded secrets, or malicious patterns

-The platform integrates with existing security information and event management (SIEM) systems, allowing organizations to incorporate AI agent activities into their broader threat detection workflows.
-Ceros uses machine learning algorithms to establish baseline behaviors for individual agents and teams, flagging anomalous activities that could indicate compromise or misuse.
+Such a platform should integrate with existing security information and event management (SIEM) systems, allowing organizations to incorporate AI agent activities into their broader threat detection workflows.
+It could use machine learning algorithms to establish baseline behaviors for individual agents and teams, flagging anomalous activities that could indicate compromise or misuse.

 Real-World Security Implications